Jagadishpediredla/Internet-of-things--codetech/README.md

 #2  Smart energy management
 Smart energy management systems utilize advanced technologies to monitor, control, and optimize the usage of energy in homes and businesses.
 By integrating sensors, smart meters, and IoT devices, these systems provide real-time data and automated controls to enhance energy efficiency.
 They enable users to track energy consumption, identify waste, and make informed decisions to reduce costs and environmental impact.
 Additionally, smart energy management supports renewable energy integration and demand response strategies.
 Overall, it promotes a sustainable and cost-effective approach to energy use.

+conclusion:
+In conclusion, the project on the Weather Monitoring and Smart Energy Management System successfully demonstrates the integration of IoT technology using the ESP8266 microcontroller and the Arduino IDE.
+This system not only monitors environmental conditions but also manages energy consumption intelligently.